TechOptionsBD/vizsciflow/README.md

 1. Clone the repository: git clone https://github.com/srlabUsask/vizsciflow.git
 2. cd into the folder: cd vizsciflow
+3. Run id command in terminal.
+Use the uid from its output and replace UID in .env file with it.
-3. Install docker if it is not already installed using https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04 or follow these steps below:
+4. Install docker if it is not already installed using https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04 or follow these steps below:

 apt-get update -y